dglai/dgl-0.5-benchmark/README.md

 # GNN System Benchmark

 The repository hosts the benchmark code from the paper [*Deep Graph Library: A Graph-centric, Highly-performant Package for Graph Neural Networks*](https://arxiv.org/pdf/1909.01315.pdf).
-Since both frameworks have evolved quite drastically after the paper came out (when we evaluated evaluated DGL v0.5 against PyTorch-Geometric (PyG) v1.6), we made a checkpoint of the original benchmark code in the `0.5` branch.
+Since both frameworks have evolved quite drastically after the paper came out (when we evaluated DGL v0.5 against PyTorch-Geometric (PyG) v1.6), we made a checkpoint of the original benchmark code in the `0.5` branch.
 We add more benchmark suites to the master branch and evaluate them using the latest packages.

 **Benchmark Packages:**
 * DGL v0.6.1
 * PyTorch Geometric (PyG) v1.7.0

+All using PyTorch 1.8.1 and CUDA 11.1.

+**Hardware:**
-**Hardware:** AWS EC2 p3.2xlarge instance (one NVidia V100 GPU with 16GB GPU RAM and 8 VCPUs)
+* AWS EC2 p3.2xlarge instance (one NVidia V100 GPU with 16GB GPU RAM and 8 VCPUs)

 **Metric:** Time in seconds to train one epoch